Miramar Uber & Lyft Accident Lawyers

-Florida Injury Attorneys Bring Experience & Dedication into Representing Miramar Clients Injured in Uber & Lyft Ride-Sharing Accidents
+Florida Injury Attorneys Bring Experience & Dedication into Representing Broward County Clients Injured in Uber & Lyft Ride-Sharing Accidents

 At Lawlor, White & Murphey, we have a combined five-plus decades’ worth of experience successfully helping clients navigate the Florida insurance rules and court system to recover compensation for their injuries.
 We are well-versed in both the Florida no-fault insurance law and the new requirements that now apply in Uber or Lyft accident cases.
 We are also familiar with the tactics that insurance companies tend to employ to minimize their financial exposure after an accident—the insurance adjusters know that the insurance rules in Uber and Lyft ride-sharing injury cases are complicated, so might deny an initial claim and think that someone else’s coverage will provide the necessary compensation.
 We fight back against these tactics, and will thoroughly investigate your case to determine who can be held responsible for compensating you for your injuries.

 The Severity of Uber & Lyft Ride-Sharing Injuries Suffered by Miramar Accident Victims

 Even though many people choose Uber or Lyft to reach their destination more safely, when an Uber or Lyft driver is involved in a motor vehicle accident, the resulting injuries can be severe.
 Uber and Lyft ride-sharing injuries may include:

 - Paralysis in Miramar,

 - Burns in Miramar,

 - Broken bones in Miramar,